crossz/cross_web_gatsby/content/promotions/take2-prophecy-test-for-nasopharyngeal-cancer-limited-period-promotion-from-medical-centres.md

 <br/>

-Take2 Health has launched Limited Period Promotion for Take2 ProphecyTM Test for NPC in collaboration with major medical centres as follows:
+Take2 Health has launched Limited Period Promotion for Take2 Prophecy™ Test for NPC in collaboration with major medical centres as follows:

 <br/>